 Through innovative programming and collaborative initiatives, Career Services at Carleton University empowers students and alumni for career success.
 Our professional staff support career learning and skill development through education, network building and hands-on experience.
 We bridge and connect industry professionals with the Carleton University community to meet current and future societal needs.

-- Career Coaches are available on a drop-in basis Monday-Friday 8:30 a.m. to 4:30 p.m.
+- Career Coaches are available to meet with students, Monday-Friday 8:30 a.m. to 4:30 p.m.
 They can assist you with resume and cover letter reviews, introductions to job search strategies, information for accessing the hidden job market, and networking advice.
 They can also provide resources for interview preparation and are a great starting point to discuss career exploration, major exploration, or further education exploration.

-- Career Consultants are available on a drop-in basis, or in certain cases, by appointment.
-They can assist you with interview preparation including a mock interview.
+- Career Consultants can assist you with interview preparation including a mock interview.
 They can also help you further explore job search strategies, particularly if you are having difficulty in your job search.
 They are a great follow-up after having a meeting with a Career Coach.

 - Career Counsellors are available by appointment only to explore your interests, values, and preferences and how these may relate to or influence your career options.
 They can also help you explore in depth degree options in relation to potential career paths.
 They are available for grad school preparation including exploring program options, and assisting with personal statements and CV reviews.